zentyal/zentyal/docs/en/user/dns.rst

 *home.example.com*) indicates a different branch of the DNS tree and a different query area.
 The name will be traversed from right to left.

+.. _dns-tree-fig:

 .. figure:: images/dns/domain-name-space.png
    :scale: 70

    DNS tree

+As you may see on figure :ref:`dns-tree-fig`, each zone has an authority name server [#]_.
+When a client performs a query to a name server, it delegates the resolution to the name server pointed by a **NS** record which claims to be authoritative for that zone.
+For instance, a client queries for *www.home.example.com* IP address to a name server which is authoritative for *example.com*.
+As the name server has a record which indicates the authoritative name server for *home.example.com* zone (the NS record), then it delegates the answer to that server who should know the IP address for that host.

+.. [#] A DNS server is the authority for a domain when it has all the data to resolve the query for that domain.

 Another important aspect is reverse resolution (*in-addr.arpa*), as it is possible to translate an IP address to a domain